TheMeteoRain/quality-of-exile/README.md

 # Quality of Exile

-Feeling strain, exile?
+Feeling strained, exile?

 ## Motivation

-For a long time, I've been experiencing discomfort in my left pinky from frequently having to press modifier keys.
-To alleviate this, I created a small script that toggles modifier keys (CTRL and SHIFT).
-Over time, I expanded the tool to hotkey other repetitive tasks to give my hands a break.
-My goal is not to hotkey anything that could compromise the integrity of the game, but simply to make the experience more comfortable and enjoyable without the pain.
+For a long time, I've been experiencing discomfort in my left pinky from frequently having to hold modifier keys (CTRL and SHIFT).
+To alleviate this, I created a small script that toggles modifier keys.
+Over time, I expanded the tool to hotkey other repetitive tasks to give my hands a break from the constant wrist movements and click spamming.
+My goal is not to hotkey anything that could compromise the integrity of the game, but simply to make the experience more comfortable (mostly in towns) and enjoyable without the pain.
 This tool is intended for anyone who faces similar issues, especially as they deal with the strain that can come with age.

-I know this tool is in the gray area.
+Like all tools of this nature, this one also falls into a gray area.
 There are tools that can achieve same results but not within one tool.
 You'd have to use multiple tools or even combine them.
 Morally I don't see the harm for being able to keep playing without discomfort or pain.
-As it allows me to enjoy the game, something I might otherwise have to give up due to discomfort.
+Personally it allows me to enjoy the game more, something I might otherwise have to give up due to discomfort.
+I will be expanding the tool and adding features as I encounter them, but again I won't be automating anything.
+Game is supposed to be played yourself.

 That said, use at your own risk!
 The tool is designed to reduce strain on your hands, allowing you to play comfortably for longer periods, whether in a single session or over time.